 1. New Year's Day 6.
 Labor Day

 2. Martin Luther King 7.
 Columbus Day

 Jr.'s Birthday 8.
 Veterans' Day

 3. Presidents' Day 9.
 Thanksgiving Day

 4. Memorial Day 10.
 Christmas Day

-Indonesia de la Como •

-5. Independence Day
+5. Independence Day 11.
+Day after Thanksgiving

 Monday shall be recognized as a holiday for all holidays occurring on a Sunday and Friday for all holidays occurring on a Saturday for those employees on a normal Monday through Friday work week.
 For other than these employees, and for all employees in those operations for which there is activity seven days a week, the holiday shall be deemed to fall on the day on which the holiday occurs.
-Beginning in the 2012 leave calendar year, the Day after Thanksgiving shall be recognized as a holiday except for employees of the Pennsylvania State System of Higher Education who are employed at a university which remains open on said day.
+The Day after Thanksgiving shall be recognized as a holiday except for employees of the Pennsylvania State System of Higher Education who are employed at a university which remains open on said day.